 But one of the biggest misconceptions of hair growth is that what’s happening on the top of your head affects what happens on your face.
 Dr. Antonella Tosti, hair loss expert and Keeps medical advisor, says the opposite is the case.

 “Male pattern hair loss does not affect your beard,” she tells us.
 “In fact, DHT (the hormone that causes baldness) stimulates the growth of the beard.”
 With that myth out of the way, let’s take a minute to talk about maintaining your beard.
 A well-groomed beard can make a huge difference in your appearance, while an unruly one can make you look sloppy and unprofessional.
 (Looking for tips on growing rather than grooming a beard?
 Check out our guide to how to grow a beard.)

 So, to help you get started in your quest for an incredible beard, we built this guide to explain everything you might want to take care of your beard—and more importantly, how to use it.

 Before you even think about any other men’s grooming tools for your beard, it’s essential to back up and talk about cleaning your facial hair.
-Beard wash is exactly what its name implies: It’s the shampoo for your beard.
+Beard wash is exactly what its name implies: It’s the type of shampoo that’s for your beard.

 Dr. Tosti told us that beard wash is particularly important for men who are growing their very first beard.
 “It’s crucial to shampoo the beard very frequently,” she told us.
-“Studies show that the beard retains microorganisms and toxin and can increase the risk of transmitting infections.”
+“Studies show that the beard retains microorganisms and toxins and can increase the risk of transmitting infections.”

 It might be tempting to use just any old shampoo when you’re a beard care newbie.
 After all, shampoo is shampoo, right?
 Well, take a glance at the most common active ingredients in shampoos.
 Most of them are difficult even to pronounce, let alone apply to your face.